GoogleCloudPlatform/snapshot-debugger/samples/node-js/gce/README.md

 *    Use the `set_snapshot` CLI command to set a snapshot at `app.js:31`.
      Note the returned breakpoint ID.
-*    Navigate to your application using the ip address shown in the `gcloud compute instances list` output.
-This will trigger the breakpoint and collect the snapshot.
+*    Navigate to your application using the ip address shown in the `gcloud compute instances list` output on port 8080.
+Alternatively, ssh to the instance and `curl localhost:8080`.
+Either approach will trigger the breakpoint and collect the snapshot.
-     *   Note: You may need to set up a firewall to be able to access the webserver.
+     *   Note: You may need to set up a firewall to be able to access the webserver through the external ip address.
 Follow the [getting started on gce][tutorial-gce] instructions to learn how to set it up.
 *    Use the `get_snapshot` CLI command to retrieve the snapshot using the breakpoint ID created with the `set_snapshot` command.